baozi-technology/baozi-web/content/09-11-2019/index.md

 - developers will not face job offers that include making malicious softwares to spy on people, because with users able to see the code, it will be unattrative business-wise to engage in such practice.
 - users will have control, they will _really_ know what they use.

-But it is obviously NOT the case today.
-Things go well if ALL softwares are freed.
-But if even one single entity in the market have the right to make proprietary softwares, it changes the whole game.
-It becomes unfair.
+Things go well if ALL softwares are free.
+But if even one single entity in the market has the right to make proprietary softwares, it becomes unfair.
 That's why finding the right business model to support the development of your software matters.
 Finding one that's both ethical and financially sustainable is a huge challenge.
-That's what I called "a pragmatic approach to the Free Software ideology".
+That's "a pragmatic approach to the Free Software ideology" is about .

 # III.
 Business models